Tradeoffs and Comparison Complexity: Appendix: Model Completeness and Restrictiveness

 \subsection{Restrictiveness}

 \textbf{Definition}.
-Restrictiveness captures the degree to which a model is able to fit to pre-defined synthetic data -- the better the fit, the less restrictive the model.
-This synthetic data is defined by the \textit{admissable set} of prediction rules $\mathcal{P}\subseteq\overline{\mathcal{P}}$, characterized by restrictions so that $\mathcal{P}$ constitutes ``reasonable" choice data, as absent restrictions on the admissable set, any model satisfying basic restrictions could have high restrictiveness.
-Following \cite{fudenberg_how_2023}, we impose restrictions that are shared by the class of models we estimate: \begin{enumerate} \item \textit{Weak Dominance}: If $x> y$, then $\rho(x,y)\geq 1/2$ \item \textit{Monotonicity}: If $x> x'$, then $\rho(x',y)>\rho(x,y)$ \end{enumerate} Where $>$ denotes the domain-specific dominance notion.\footnote{That is, $>$ denotes attribute-wise dominance, first-order-stochastic dominance, and temporal dominance in multiattribute, lottery, and intertemporal choice, respectively.} Every model in Section \ref{APP:structural} satisfies Weak Dominance, and every model satisfies Monotonicity except for the Salience model.
+Restrictiveness captures the degree to which a model is able to fit pre-defined synthetic data---the better the fit, the less restrictive the model.
+This synthetic data is defined by the \textit{admissible set} $\mathcal{P}\subseteq\overline{\mathcal{P}}$, characterized by restrictions so that $\mathcal{P}$ constitutes ``reasonable'' choice data, as absent any such restrictions, any model satisfying basic restrictions could have high restrictiveness.
+Following \citet{fudenberg_how_2023}, we impose restrictions that are shared by the class of models we estimate: 1) \textit{Weak Dominance}: If $x> y$, then $\rho(x,y)\geq 1/2$; 2) \textit{Monotonicity}: If $x> x'$, then $\rho(x',y)>\rho(x,y)$, where $>$ denotes the domain-specific dominance notion.\footnote{That is, $>$ denotes attribute-wise dominance, first-order-stochastic dominance, and temporal dominance in multiattribute, lottery, and intertemporal choice, respectively.} Every model in Section \ref{APP:structural} satisfies Weak Dominance except for Simplicity Theory, and every model satisfies Monotonicity except for Simplicity Theory and the Salience model.